How to pick an ORDER BY / PRIMARY KEY / PARTITION BY for the MergeTree family table

 , orgroup_id

-- if you have something like hierarchy / tree-like relations between the columns - put there the records from ‘root’ to ’leaves’ for example (continent, country, cityname).
+- If you have something like hierarchy / tree-like relations between the columns - put there the records from ‘root’ to ’leaves’ for example (continent, country, cityname).
 This way ClickHouse® can do lookup by country / city even if continent is not specified (it will just ‘check all continents’) special variants of MergeTree may require special ORDER BY to make the record unique etc.

 - For timeseries it usually make sense to put timestamp as latest column in ORDER BY, it helps with putting the same data near by for better locality.
 There is only 2 major patterns for timestamps in ORDER BY: (…, toStartOf(Day|Hour|…)(timestamp), …, timestamp) and (…, timestamp).
 First one is useful when your often query small part of table partition. (table partitioned by months and your read only 1-4 days 90% of times)

-Some examples of good order by
+Some examples of good ORDER BY

 ORDER BY (tenantid, site_id, utm_source, clientid, timestamp)